RichardScottOZ/mineral-exploration-machine-learning/README.md

 Links currently to a fork of a repository are because I have changed something to use and put in a list for reference.
 Resources are also given for data analysis, transformation and visualisation as that is most of the work.

-Suggestions welcome: open an issue.
+Suggestions welcome: open a discussion or issue.

 # Table of Contents